Fenix22/python-fmdata/README.md

 # First 10 records
 first_page = Person.objects.find(is_active=True)[:10]

-# Single record at position N
+# Single record at position N (the sixth record, index 5)
 person = Person.objects.find(is_active=True)[5]

 # You can slice portal relations as well